 Our Swedish translation team consists of

 Swedish is a North Germanic language that descended from Old Norse, the common language of the Germanic peoples living in Scandinavia during the Viking Era.
-It is spoken by about 10 million people, mainly in Sweden, Finland, and the Aland islands, all of which recognize Swedish as an official language.
-After an entire history of only being the de facto primary language with no official status in law, Swedish was finally designated as the country’s official language thanks to a March 2008 bill that enters into effect in July 2009.
+It is spoken by approximately 10 million people, mainly in Sweden, Finland, and the Aland islands, all of which recognize Swedish as an official language.
+After an entire history of only being the de facto primary language with no official status in law, Swedish was finally designated as Sweden’s official language thanks to a March 2008 bill that entered into force in July 2009.
 Swedish is also an official EU language and a working language of the Nordic Council.
 Swedish is largely mutually intelligible with Norwegian and, to a lesser extent, with Danish.
 Standard Swedish is the national language that evolved from the Central Swedish dialects in the 19th century and became well established by the beginning of the 20th century.
-While distinct regional dialects still exist, the spoken and written language is uniform and standardized, though they may differ considerably from the standard language in grammar and vocabulary.
+While the spoken and written language is uniform and standardized, distinct regional dialects still exist, though they may differ considerably from the standard language in grammar and vocabulary.
 Such dialects are not always mutually intelligible with Standard Swedish, are confined to rural areas and spoken by few people, with their usage declining over the past century.

 LOCATIONS OF OUR EXTERNAL TRANSLATORS: